Cassette Culture Continues

 Wired magazine jumped on the cassette culture bandwagon with a “how to” article on getting started with cassettes.
 I predict that this marks the beginning of the end for the cassette.
 Again.

-This just in: Apple has discontinued the Ipod.
-This is the worst news since Microsoft discontinued the Zune in 2012. and This just in: Apple still makes Ipods?
+This just in: Apple has discontinued the iPod.
+This is the worst news since Microsoft discontinued the Zune in 2012.
+Apple still makes iPods?
 Who knew.
+They will be selling the remaining ones until supplies run out.
+2024 Update: If you wanted to try to be the last person to buy a new iPod, you Read More …

 This one from reddit.
 A few thoughts: LP records (“vinyl” in the parlance of the young) look to be about as commercially significant as they were in the early 1990s, which is to say not all that important.
 LPs aren’t so much the comeback kid as a significant niche product with stead sales that hasn’t Read More …